In This Article...

-It’s of significant importance that arrows hare trimmed to the correct length to address safety and bow efficiency issues.
+It’s of significant importance that arrows are trimmed to the correct length to address safety and bow efficiency issues.

-When an arrow has not been trimmed and is too long, the extra weight in the extra length destabilizes the arrow in flight which can have a negative impact on its flight path.
+When an arrow has not been trimmed and is too long, the additional weight in the extra length destabilizes the arrow in flight which can have a negative impact on its flight path.

 It’s generally accepted that it’s way better to leave an arrow at maximum length than to risk an injury and retain a safer shooting environment.